Hwasu-Hyun/Final_project_movie_tralier/README.md

 <https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004>

-This code is in Python that allows fresh-tomatoes to create an HTML file for a movie trailer website!
+This code is in Python that allows fresh-tomatoes.py to create an HTML file for a movie trailer website!

 ## What's included
 Three files: